theplanetbrief.com /esg/

 2. Build a long list of topics.
 Use ESRS topic architecture, sector knowledge, incidents, stakeholder concerns, legal requirements and value-chain risks.

-3. Assess actual and potential impacts.
+3. Separate actual and potential impacts.
 Consider scale, scope, irremediability and likelihood where relevant.

 4. Assess financial risks and opportunities.
 Look at revenue, costs, assets, financing, insurance, supply-chain resilience and market access.

-6. Document the threshold logic.
-Explain why topics are material or not material.
+7. Document the threshold logic.
+Explain why topics are material, why some are not material and which topics were close calls.

-Imagine a UK manufacturer selling components into the EU.
-The company has factory energy use, purchased metals, logistics, employee safety considerations, waste streams and downstream customers that may ask for product-level carbon data.
-A shallow assessment might only identify climate as material.
-A proper double materiality process would also consider worker health and safety, resource use, pollution, supplier labour conditions, water use, business conduct, product durability and customer transition risk.
+Imagine a United Kingdom (UK) manufacturer selling components into the EU.
+It has factory energy use, purchased metals, logistics, employee safety considerations, waste streams and downstream customers asking for product-level carbon data.
+A shallow assessment might identify climate as material and stop there.
+A stronger assessment would also consider worker health and safety, resource use, pollution, supplier labour conditions, water use, business conduct, product durability and customer transition risk.

 What evidence to keep